 Some of the most spectacular sites of Zaragoza are Baroque Nuestra Señora del Pilar basilica, the 11th-century Moorish palace of Aljafería, and the 12th-century Cathedral of the Savior (or La Seo Cathedral).

-Striking Basilica of Nuestra Señora del Pilar is a landmark of Zaragoza.
+The striking Basilica of Nuestra Señora del Pilar is a landmark of Zaragoza.
 The basilica is dedicated to Blessed Virgin Mary.
 It is a famous pilgrim site for Christians of all denominations.

 Joyous ‘El Pilar’ festival is the most important annual festival in Zaragoza.
 It celebrates ‘La Virgen del Pilar’ who is called “Patrona de la Hispanidad” (the patron saint of all Hispanic people).
 The festival happens in the week of the 12th of October and it attracts to Zaragoza not only people from across Spain but also from Latin America.
 The population of Zaragoza increases three times during the’El Pilar’.